wilfredgithuka/ssc/content/blog/present.md

 the final translations before setting off.

 We are 4 of us and each shall have their own disciplines to manage.
-Last year I was translating Welding Technlogy so this year I will be incharge of Agriculture Value Addition, which am very interested to learn.
+Last year I was translating Welding Technology so this year I will be incharge of Agriculture Value Addition, which am very interested to learn.

 ![image](/img/presentation.jpg)

-The training was basically giving them some tips based on my experience at [Kisii National Polytechnic](https://chinese.gihtuka.com/blog/graduation) for the Welding Techology training.
+The training was basically giving them some tips based on my experience at [Kisii National Polytechnic](https://chinese.gihtuka.com/blog/graduation) for the Welding Technology training.
 I was a difficult training but I got a chance to learn alot when it comes to managing the whole training project.

-It was a good time standing before my colleagues and sharing my experience and my mistakes so that they dont have to make them too.
+It was a good time standing before my colleagues and sharing my experience and my mistakes so that they don't have to make them too.

 That I can say was a highlight of the week.